×

-Sometimes it can feel like no matter how often we drill new Spanish words, they still slip away.
+Sometimes, it can feel like no matter how often we drill new Spanish words, they still slip away.

 1. Schedule Spanish Practice into Your Calendar

-Thus, the easiest way to learn and memorize a new language is to practice every day.
-If you’re currently in school or taking a class, this will be easy to do.
+If you’re currently in school or taking a class, this will be a piece of cake.
 But if you’re studying on your own, you’ll need to be very disciplined about your practice.

-How exactly you spend that time is up to you.
-Try to find vocabulary drills that work well with your lifestyle (do you prefer to drill words in a comfy chair at the end of the day, or do you want to squeeze in some practice in the office between meetings?).
-Here are some ideas for how to spend your Spanish vocabulary practice time:
+For example, you could try to find vocabulary drills that work well with your lifestyle (do you prefer to drill words in a comfy chair at the end of the day, or do you want to squeeze in some practice in the office between meetings?).

 2. Incorporate the Process of Chunking

 Chunking involves taking multiple small pieces of information and putting them together to create a larger piece (“chunk”) of information.
-Doing this makes it possible to remember more information as a whole.
-In this case, we can learn Spanish words by “chunking” them into larger phrases.
+Breaking up a sentence into chunks makes it easier to memorize (in the short term) and to comprehend (in the long term).

 • Que trabajo tenías (What job did you have)